kingsley-3z3nw4k4/hangman/README.md

 # hangman
-A trial repository for learning how to use Git.
+A trial repository that I used for learning how to use Git.